-Should Net Neutrality Be Restored? – Top 3 Pros and Cons
+Should the US Have Net Neutrality Laws? – Top 3 Pros and Cons

-Many state attorneys general filed suit against the FCC decision, and the US Senate voted (52-47) to approve a resolution to invalidate the decision.
-Unless overturned by courts or legislative action, the FCC’s removal of net neutrality rules will be officially implemented on June 11, 2018.
+Many state attorneys general filed suit against the FCC decision.
+The US Senate voted 52-47 to approve a resolution to invalidate the decision, however the legislation fell short by 46 votes in the US House of Representatives.
+The FCC’s removal of net neutrality rules was officially implemented on June 11, 2018.

 Net neutrality preserves free speech on the internet by prohibiting internet service providers from blocking content.